arjundas1/AI-based-Medical-Specialist-Recommendation-System/README.md

     <img src="https://github.com/arjundas1/AI-based-Medical-Specialist-Recommendation-System/blob/main/Files/Pie%20plot%20Symptom%2012.png" width="500" height="300">
   </a>
 </p>
 The variety of symptoms are highly different in various columns.
 As we move towards the right columns, the number of null values increase and hence the variety decreases altogether.

-4. The difference in the number of symptoms in 'Symptom_14' column as a ring plot against that of 'Symptom_12' shown above
+The difference in the number of symptoms in 'Symptom_14' column as a ring plot against that of 'Symptom_12' shown above.

 ```python
 col = ['greenyellow', 'orchid', 'burlywood', 'salmon']
 symptom = df["Symptom_14"].value_counts()